hdelva/fosite/thesis/report.md

 \caption{Inefficient Implementations} \label{smp:shit}
 \end{code}

-We'd like to be able to recognize suboptimal patterns as well, such as in code sample \ref{smp:shit}.
+We would like to be able to recognize suboptimal patterns as well, such as in code sample \ref{smp:shit}.
 Replacing all occurrences of this pattern with a call to `min` not only makes the code easier to read, it's also significantly more performant in interpreted languages such as Python.
-To be able to recommend sound code transformations, we'll rely on the research done in the area of compiler technology.
+To be able to recommend sound code transformations, we will rely on the research done in the area of compiler technology.
 The analysis should also work as close as possible to the submitted code though, and at the very least maintain a one-to-one relationship to it.
 This is important because the end goal is automated refactoring, which becomes hard when the input becomes mangled beyond recognition.

 ## Approach

-As pointed out on sections \ref{popular-languages} and \ref{compilers}, analysis of dynamic languages is often done using abstract interpreters, and many modern compilers use an SSA form to perform sound optimizations.
-The PyPy interpreter for Python constructs this form using an abstract interpreter as well @pypy, although their solution is intraprocedural, and others have successfully used abstract interpreters to perform a may-alias analysis on Python with the goal of optimization @interpret.
-Fosite is based on their conclusions and results but it ultimately has a different focus, i.e. detailed static analysis and automated refactoring.
+As pointed out in sections \ref{popular-languages} and \ref{compilers}, analysis of dynamic languages is often done using abstract interpreters, and many modern compilers use an SSA form to perform sound optimizations.
+The PyPy interpreter for Python constructs this form using an abstract interpreter as well @pypy, although their solution is intraprocedural.
+Others have successfully used abstract interpreters to perform a may-alias analysis on Python with the goal of optimization @interpret.
+Fosite is based on their conclusions and results, but it ultimately has a different focus, i.e. detailed static analysis and automated refactoring.

 The result of our analysis isn't exactly an SSA form for a few reasons.
 The Memory SSA approach by the GCC and LLVM is a bad fit since it relies on a low-level representation, which is a luxury we don't have as we need to stay close to the original source code.
 Regular SSA is of course an option since PyPy does it @pypy, but can't handle collections @memoryssa.